akoiwang/CodingForSystemBiosciences/BashProgramming_practice.md

 touch myNewFile.txt			# create a new empty file code myNewFile.txt			# open the file in the coding console in GitHub Codespace cp myNewFile.txt myNewFile2.txt	# make a copy into a new file name
-#TODO						# create a new directory called TestFile
+#TODO	- what command to use					# create a new directory called TestFile
-#TODO						# copy the file myNewFile.txt into the directory TestFile a different directory?
+#TODO	- what command to use						# copy the file myNewFile.txt into the directory TestFile a different directory?
 ```

 ## Directing output